pjoshi999/Watchify/README.md

-# FoodHut - Food Ordering Application
+# Watchify - Unlock a World of Visual Delights!

 Welcome to Watchify!
 Watchify is a cutting-edge video streaming platform that offers seamless video playback, personalized recommendations, and a user-friendly interface.
 With advanced features like dynamic light-dark mode toggle and system preference compatibility, Watchify provides a customizable and immersive visual experience for users.
 This README file will guide you through the features, installation process, and how to contribute to the project.